How Do You Invest in Rhodium

 According to men’s and women’s jewelry experts, rhodium is among the rarest metals on earth and a vital component of the multi-trillion dollar global automotive industry.
 The versatile metal is also used in optical instruments, electrical connections, jewelry finishes, and aircraft turbine engines.

 Rhodium-plated jewelry has become less popular as the demand for the metal has grown.
-However, a plating of rhodium is still frequently used when photographing jewelry as it gives it a shine that is difficult to achieve with other means and can drive up the price of the piece.
+However, a plating of rhodium is still frequently used when photographing jewelry, and this is also used in antique Victorian brooches, as it gives them a shine that is difficult to achieve with other means and can drive up the price of the piece.

 As the world pushes harder toward clean energy sources, the value of rhodium is poised to climb.
 It is a crucial component used by the automotive industry to produce lower emissions.
 Rhodium in catalytic converters reduces nitrogen oxide emissions, which have unfavorable effects on human health, agriculture, and ecosystems.